Support Us Button Widget

 The cobblestones today

 In 2004, the Department of Public Works completed the Canal Street Cobblestone restoration project.
-The streets also have a few contemporary benefits, including their propensity to slow traffic on a busy, pedestrian-friendly street.
+The streets also have a few contemporary benefits, including their propensity to slow traffic on a busy, pedestrian-heavy street.

 In 2015, cobblestones around the city introduced a challenging factor to the UCI Road World Championship.
-Cycling enthusiasts may remember several flat tires + chains popping loose due to the historic terrain.
+Cycling enthusiasts may remember several flat tires and chains popping loose due to the historic terrain.

-The cobblestones probably won’t be going anywhere for the foreseeable future + are a marker of our city’s history.
+The cobblestones probably won’t be going anywhere for the foreseeable future — they’re a marker of our city’s history.
 Wondering more about the story behind how Richmond was built?
 Tell us what you want us to investigate.

 More from RICtoday